RIA007/ArduinoRemotePallete/README.md

 Each student need to take login/password from the lab instructor.

+After 15.12.2020 students need to make a request via https://t.me/RemoteLabs to access the server.

 # Installation

 On the computer that will receive the palette: